Discover what’s new before everyone else:

 Merci #2: Paris’ best-kept secret unveiled

-Merci, the beloved Parisian concept store, has expanded its horizons with a second location at 19 rue de Richelieu in the 1st arrondissement, housed in a beautifully renovated former post office.
-Inside, the atmosphere is almost monastic – minimalist yet warm, with raw wood, soft textiles and sculptural ceramics arranged like a still-life painting.
-The selection features handcrafted furniture, timeless fashion and objects that exist beyond trend cycles.
-Merci #2 also houses an invisible café, hidden behind a sliding door, where you can sip espressos at beautiful stone tables.
-It’s a place designed not for the rush of retail, but for discovery, conversation and the kind of quiet luxury that Parisians master so well.
+Merci, the beloved Parisian concept store, has expanded with a second location at 19 rue de Richelieu in the 1st arrondissement.
+Housed in a beautifully renovated former post office, the interior atmosphere is almost monastic – minimalist yet warm.
+Raw wood, soft textiles and sculptural ceramics are arranged like a still-life painting.
+In addition, the selection features handcrafted furniture, timeless fashion and objects that exist beyond trend cycles.
+Merci #2 also hides an invisible café, tucked behind a sliding door, where espressos are served at stone tables.
+As a result, this is not a place for the rush of retail, but for discovery, conversation and the kind of quiet luxury Parisians master so well.

 Merci #2